TANGY BEAMMUS WITH SPICY EGGPLANT AND MUSHROOM

 OK, last night, was a rough night.

 It was at the inconvenient juncture of 3 am, when this garlic-tolerant vampire usually pop herself a good reliable melatonin-jelly bean and wait for it to propel into a semi-decent night of sleep, that she found, Marnie.
 Of course, to Marnie’s fluffy highness, it was no big deal with her mighty presence of 1.4 M followers (M, guys, not K anymore.
 K apparently is for losers), but for me, for me it was devastating to say the least.
-A living hybrid of Forest Gump and Ewok, two most endearing mystical creatures in the world.
+The fact that they’d hit that big M, and are still growing, is amazing.
+To be honest it’s making me wonder about how to grow instagram followers myself.
+It turned me into a living hybrid of Forest Gump and Ewok, two most endearing mystical creatures in the world.
 Not only she sent me into an unstoppable scrolling with the constant mindless chuckles, but she had led me into the internet-dominating world of sausage-tongue dogs with no returns.
 Boom, here was another.
 Boom, omg that one’s adorable, too.
 Then one after the other, like an avalanche of deadly cuteness, burying me under a blanket of midnight-delights that, despite my best effort, I barely crawled out of in one piece at the wee-morning of 5 am.

 Today, I woke up looking just as well as one of them.